AbductiveLearning/ABL-HED/README.md

 ## Demo for arithmetic addition learning

-Change directory to Abductive-Learning, and run equaiton generator to get the training data
+Change directory to `ABL-HED`, and run equaiton generator to get the training data

 ```
 cd src/